Tribal Collaboration

 Gasbuggy, New Mexico, Site.

-LM provides long-term stewardship to four former uranium mill sites located on the Navajo Nation: Shiprock, New Mexico; Tuba City, Arizona; Mexican Hat, Utah; and Monument Valley, Utah, sites.
-The Tuba City site is near Hopi tribal lands.
+• LM provides long-term stewardship to four former uranium mill sites located on the Navajo Nation: Shiprock, New Mexico, Disposal Site; Tuba City, Arizona, Disposal Site; Mexican Hat, Utah, Disposal Site; and Monument Valley, Arizona, Processing Site.
+The Tuba City site is near Hopi Tribal lands.
+Tribal lands and within a couple miles of Moenkopi Wash, a water source for the nearby Hopi villages.

 Through a cooperative agreement, LM coordinates closely with the Navajo Nation Abandoned Mine Lands/Uranium Mill Tailings Remedial Action (AML/UMTRA) Department and Hopi Office of Mining and Mineral Resources to inform tribal government leadership and communities about LM activities.
 With the agreement, LM provides opportunities for ongoing, two-way communication regarding site inspections, document review, and community outreach initiatives.
 LM actively seeks, considers, and responds to the views of its tribal stakeholders, to provide input in LM’s decision-making process.